The Bankrate promise

 How Bank of America savings accounts compare to top-yielding banks

 The tiered rates on the bank’s Advantage Savings account are based on how much money you park in the account: The higher your balance, the more interest you can earn.
 But with 0.04 percent APY as the highest payout option at Bank of America, its savings account rates are easily beaten by many other financial institutions.
-Some banks are currently paying 0.5 percent APY and higher for your savings.
+Some banks are currently paying more than 3 percent APY and higher for your savings.

 Other savings options at Bank of America

 Bank of America offers other savings options beyond savings accounts.
 Its certificates of deposit have terms ranging from 28 days to 10 years, but the yields are low compared with other banks.